bartlettroscoe/TrilinosWiki/README.md

 # TrilinosWiki

-This is git repository to facilitate changes to the Trilinos wiki https://github.com/trilinos/Trilinos.wiki.git using pull requests.
+This is git repository to facilitate changes to the Trilinos wiki https://github.com/trilinos/Trilinos/wiki/ site (through the git repo git@github.com:Trilinos/Trilinos.wiki.git) using pull requests (PRs).

-To use this to suggest changes to the Trilinos wiki, do the following:
+To use this Github repo to suggest changes to the Trilinos wiki as PRs, do the following:

 **1) Create a fork of this github Wiki repo**